cordova-ccafix/cordova-client-cert-test-app/README.md

 - <https://itnext.io/node-express-letsencrypt-generate-a-free-ssl-certificate-and-run-an-https-server-in-5-minutes-a730fbe528ca>
 - <https://github.com/johannes-staehlin/cordova-client-cert-authentication/issues/7>

-This app contains a couple client certificates in `www` directory, which is FOR TESTING PURPOSES ONLY (SHOULD NEVER BE DONE IN PRODUCTION):
+This app contains a couple client certificates in `www` directory, which is FOR TESTING PURPOSES ONLY (THIS SHOULD NEVER BE DONE IN PRODUCTION):

 - `alice.p12` - generated based on the `ccatesting.com` server keys
 - `bob.p12` - "self-generated" certificate